tensorflow/tensorflow/tensorflow/lite/tools/optimize/testdata/README.md

    A floating point model with two convs that have a use the same weight tensor.
 * `multi_input_add_reshape.bin` \
    A floating point model with two inputs with an add followed by a reshape.
+* `quantized_with_gather.bin` \
+   A floating point model with an input with a gather, modeling a situation of mapping categorical input to embeddings.